Luke Campbell: Amateur career

 He represented England at the 2008 European Amateur Boxing Championships in Liverpool.
-At the Championships, Campbell defeated Olympic bronze medalist Veaceslav Gojan of Moldova in the quarterfinals and Denis Makarov of Germany in the semifinals before facing the experienced Detelin Dalakliev of Bulgaria in the final.
+At the Championships, Campbell defeated Olympic bronze medallist Veaceslav Gojan of Moldova in the quarterfinals and Denis Makarov of Germany in the semi-finals before facing the experienced Detelin Dalakliev of Bulgaria in the final.

 After four rounds the Bulgarian levelled the scores in the fight to 5 each after he scored a point in the last two seconds of the fight.
 The decision then went to countback and Campbell was awarded the title making Campbell the first Englishman to win a European amateur title since 1961.